The trouble with history

 The cause of that was a little harder to discover, but it also revealed itself, in time.

 The photograph-concealer headed-up a push to adapt the old house into a public space, very far removed from the building’s core purpose.
-Our historical research showed that half a century before, the man who built the house had donated it for charitable purposes, for ‘use amongst children’.
+Our research showed that half a century before, the man who built Coorah – Robert Pitt (1849-1935) – had willed it for charitable purposes, stipulating that the property be entrusted for the use of children.

 Over two decades have passed since the home’s centenary.
-There is now a whole new generation of family historians amongst the descendants of the man who built it, and they hosted their first family reunion there a few years ago.
+There is now a new generation of family historians amongst the descendants of the man who built it, and they hosted their first family reunion there a few years ago.
 I attended and was taken by surprise when one of them held out a copy of our little book on the house, asking me for my signature in it.
-A flattering, poignant moment for me.

 Around that time I started writing again.